Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ./vcpkg install curl libxml2
 ```

-When using VCPKG, make sure to define the `VCPKG_ROOT` environment variable to VCPKG folder before using `CMake`.
+When using Vcpkg, make sure to define the `VCPKG_ROOT` environment variable to VCPKG folder before using `CMake`.
 CMake will pull dependencies from VCPKG when this is set, otherwise, dependencies need to be globally installed.

 ### Building and Testing

 #### Building the project
-First, ensure that the `VCPKG_ROOT` environment variables are set, as described [above](#vcpkg).
-This need to be defined
+First, ensure that the `VCPKG_ROOT` environment variable is set, as described [above](#vcpkg).
+This needs to be defined
-any time you want to build using vcpkg.
+any time you want to build using Vcpkg.
 Then generate the build files and build as you would with any standard CMake project.
 From the
 repo root, run:

 ```sh